 The replacement of the voluntary National Household Survey by the restoration of the long-from Census in 2016 allows for accurate comparison between 2016 and 2006 Census information, and for Censuses prior to 2006.
 The mandatory 2016 Census results can not be easily compared to the results of the voluntary 2011 National Household Survey due to the differing sample and lower response rates to the voluntary survey.
 When comparing Ward Profile data for years 2011 to 2016, users should be aware that the results of the 2016 Long-Form Census are considered to be more reliable than those the 2011 National Household Survey.
-For example, the results of the 2011 National Household Survey.
+For example, the results of the 2011 National Household Survey were found to significantly undercount employment in the City.